 Whenever food enters the stomach, the stretch of the stomach walls sends signals to the colon to start moving.
 Giant peristaltic waves are generated resulting in diarrhea immediately after eating.

 Ozempic causes delayed gastric emptying.
-This means food in the stomach does not move forwards into the small intestine.
+This means food in the stomach does not move forward into the small intestine.

 When the food accumulates in the stomach, the stomach wall stretches initiating the gastrocolic reflex.